 The American Academy of Pediatrics recommends waiting to offer a pacifier until your baby is 3 to 4 weeks old but if your baby is feeding well, gaining weight, and has a routine feeding schedule you might introduce a pacifier earlier.

-When you buy a pacifier inspect carefully before use, pull the soother in all direction to make sure no sign of damage or weakness.
+When you buy a pacifier inspect carefully before use, pull the soother in all directions to make sure no sign of damage or weakness.

 Always clean a brand new pacifier with warm water and soap before giving it to your baby.
 Also, after every use makes sure you wash it.
 Other methods of how to clean a pacifier.